taustation-fan/players-guide/README.md

 buy storage if you haven't yet and then to your Inventory), or drop them right from the Inventory.

+Common trade goods are mostly an annoyance, but some players hypothesize that they might serve as the raw material for crafting items, when that feature will be implemented in future.

 ### Random Encounters in the Ruins

 In the Ruins you can also search for random encounters.
-Each search costs 5% Agility and Stamina each.
+Each search costs 5% Agility and Stamina each, and 10% focus (or 15% for VIPs).
 When you find somebody, you can engage in combat with them (but you don't have to do so immediately; you can, for example, consume a ration or even retire to your hotel room first for some stats replenishment).